sy2u/IWD-OoO-Processor/mp_ooo/README.md

 [here](#Introduction)).
 You will also integrate data caches and instruction caches with your processor, and add necessary arbiting logic for the DRAM model.

+Your primary deliverables for this checkpoint will be the following:

+- Integrate instruction caches and data caches with your core
+  - Add any necessary write/arbiter logic to the cacheline adapter
+- Support all memory instructions
+  - Memory instructions can be performed in order on ROB commit
+  - Recommended to support loads before ROB commit (refer to lab)
+- Support all control instructions (BR, JAL, JALR) and AUIPC if not yet implemented
+  - Not required to support branch prediction yet, static not-taken is okay

+This will be the first checkpoint graded by an autograder, namely the leaderboard.
+In the meantime, you can use random/targeted tests, `coremark_im`, and any other released tests in order to test your processor.
+Additionally, there will be no partial credit for this checkpoint - you will need to fulfill all the leaderboard criteria listed below to get credit.

 Ideally, you are able to complete this checkpoint by 11/11.
 Your graded deliverable will be completing a successful run on the leaderboard by 11/15.
+This is construed as a leaderboard run with a nonzero score.
 As the leaderboard will only begin running on 11/12, we highly recommend you construct your own tests prior to this date.

-Note that your processor must be compatible with Spyglass Lint & must be synthesizable (which includes meeting timing).

 # Final Submission: Competition + Advanced Features (50)
 ## Competition (20)

 This portion of your grade will be determined by how you fare in comparison to a